European political party: Funding

 European parties use public and private funding to finance their activities; public funding refers exclusively to funding from the general budget of the European Union, and cannot directly come from Member States or third countries, or entities under their control.

-With regards to public funding, each year, the European Parliament allocates a total amount of money to fund European political parties qualifying for European public funding: 10% of this amount is distributed via a lump sum, allocated equally to all qualifying European parties, while 90% is distributed in proportion to each party's share MEPs.
+With regard to public funding, each year, the European Parliament allocates a total amount of money to fund European political parties qualifying for European public funding: 10% of this amount is distributed via a lump sum, allocated equally to all qualifying European parties, while 90% is distributed in proportion to each party's share MEPs.

 For the financial year 2025, European political parties were allocated a total of €46 million.
 Depending on their own application for European public funding and on their amount of "reimbursable expenses", European parties may eventually receive less than their maximum allocation.
 European public funding accounts for the vast majority of European parties' income.

 For instance, the comparison of maximum allocations and final amounts of public funding for the year 2021 was as follows: